datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 cd wheelchair-design-platform
 ```

-Then, we need to create an .env file with the THING_ID, the THING_TOKEN and the
+Then, we need to create an .env file, in the project folder, with  THING_ID, the THING_TOKEN and the
 SERIAL port.

 ```bash